-Details of the Group's remuneration framework for Executives, Independent Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report.
+Details of the Group's remuneration framework for Executives, Independent Directors and employees are set out in the Remuneration Report that forms part of the Directors' Report contained in this report commencing on page 19.
 There are no schemes for retirement benefits (other than compulsory contributions to superannuation) for Independent Directors.

 The Directors of DEXUS Funds Management Limited (DXFM) as Responsible Entity of DEXUS Diversified Trust (DDF or the Trust) present their Directors' Report together with the consolidated Financial Statements for the year ended 30 June 2013.
-The consolidated Financial Statements represents DDF and its consolidated entities, DEXUS Property Group (DXS or the Group).
+The consolidated Financial Statements represent DDF and its consolidated entities, DEXUS Property Group (DXS or the Group).